-Junior Enlisted Soldiers should attend Soldier boards, such as "Soldier of the Month/Quarter/Year," to broaden their knowledge base, strengthen discipline, improve the Soldier's ability to communicate, enhance confidence, and build more adaptive leaders.
+Armor Soldiers should attend Soldier boards, such as "Soldier of the Month/Quarter/Year," to broaden their knowledge base, strengthen discipline, improve the Soldier's ability to communicate, enhance confidence, and build more adaptive leaders.

-Junior enlisted should strive to achieve 15 semester hours towards a college degree prior to obtaining the rank of sergeant.
+Armor Soldiers should strive to achieve 15 semester hours towards a college degree prior to obtaining the rank of Sergeant.